Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/README.md

 ## Introduction to Power BI Desktop ##

-Wheere we install Power BI, explore the Power BI workflow and compare Power BI and Excel
+Where we install Power BI, explore the Power BI workflow and compare Power BI and Excel

 ## Connecting and Shaping Data ##

+Included the connection to source data, shaping and transforming tables, editing, merging and appending queries

 ## Creating a Data Model ##

 ## Adding Calculated Fields with DAX ##

 ## Visualizing Data with Reports ##

 ## Bonus Course Project ##